 What Makes a Good Therapist?

 It’s crucial for aspiring therapists to actively develop — and maintain — the skills that are needed to understand and communicate with their clients.
 According to Parker, a good therapist needs to have the ability to look beyond their client’s behavior and tackle the root causes of issues — a process that requires patience, self-reflection, and critical thinking, among numerous other skills.

 “People act out types of behaviors because they are in some kind of pain,” says Parker.
 “It’s the ability to look at what the pain is and not get caught up in the details of the behavior that I believe is part of what makes a person a good therapist.”

-Parker believes that many students are drawn towards a career in therapy because they have a desire to help others — which is often based on their personal experiences of specific issues.
-As such, students in the Counseling Psychology program are required to engage with 25 hours of personal psychotherapy.
+Parker believes that many students are drawn toward a career in therapy because they have a desire to help others — which is often based on their personal experiences of specific issues.
+As such, students in the Counseling Psychology program are required to engage in 25 hours of personal psychotherapy.

 “Helping other people heal is sometimes an unconscious desire to heal themselves,” says Parker.
 “That’s why it’s so important for the therapist to do their own work because they need to work through their issues outside of the therapy room where they are the therapist.”

-A student’s “physiological fitness” is also screened before they are accepted on the Counseling Psychology program.
+A student’s “physiological fitness” is also screened before they are accepted into the Counseling Psychology program.

 Taking an Online Class in Human Sexuality Psychology

 Want to gain a deeper understanding of the psychology of human sexuality?
 Consider taking an online course.